mukundzha/portpeek/README.md

 # Portpeek

-Portpeek Beta 1 is a lightweight Linux CLI for inspecting listening TCP ports and the processes that own them.
+Portpeek is a lightweight Linux CLI for inspecting listening TCP ports and the processes that own them.

 ## Requirements